-Though listed in all the guidebooks, the Saturday Night Walking Street on Wualai Road on the south side of town is still popular with locals and less overwhelming than its Sunday night counterpart.
+Though listed in all the guidebooks, the Saturday Night Walking Street on Wualai Road on the south side of town is the Chiang Mai market that is still popular with locals and is less overwhelming than its Sunday night counterpart.
 You’ll find some goods, like the ubiquitous traveler harem pants, geared toward tourists, but more often you’ll see crafts, decor and clothes that appeal more to a Thai sense of style.

 While you may not actually buy anything here, unless you’re looking for lots hair accessories or colored contact lenses, the student market at Malin Plaza near the front entrance of Chiang Mai University is worth the tuk tuk ride for people-watching and grabbing dinner.
 The market is set up nightly starting around 5:00 p.m.

 You could easily get lost in this labyrinth of little lanes hiding shops selling everything from dried fruit to fabric to fishing nets.
 Many people stop by the two, large indoor sections where there are a ton of dried food items and Buddhist decorations, but make sure to wander around the surrounding streets a little more and see if you find any treasures.
 The market is open daily until 5:00 p.m., but is quieter on Sundays.

 When the shops at Wororot close in the evening, they’re just making space for a new set of clothing and food street stalls to pop up.
 It’s a good place to go for an evening snack (there aren’t many stalls serving full dishes) and try some Thai delicacies like fried silkworms, sour fermented sausage and a range of tropical fruits.